Effective Natural Remedies for Sepsis (Blood Poisoning)

 Turmeric

-A study published by Oregon State University in 2012 presented an important finding that regular consumption of turmeric, or more importantly, the compound curcumin found in turmeric, causes an increase in protein levels in the blood.
-When your blood contains more protein, it can fight and prevent infection, making turmeric an effective option for treating septicemia.
+A study published by Oregon State University in 2012 presented an essential finding that regular consumption of turmeric, or more importantly, the compound curcumin found in turmeric, causes an increase in protein levels in the blood.
+When your blood contains more protein, it can fight and prevent infection, making turmeric a practical option for treating septicemia.
 Additionally, turmeric helps reduce redness, swelling, and pain and functions well with antibiotics.
 Take 2 grams daily by mouth or dilute in water for the best results.

 Garlic